01633 244233 Contact us

 You can view recordings of the opening and closing statements, along with the questions put to the First Minister and former Health Minister on behalf of Covid-19 Bereaved Families for Justice Cymru, on the Harding Evans YouTube channel.

 Module 3 will look into the governmental and societal response to Covid-19 as well as dissecting the impact that the pandemic had on healthcare systems, patients and health care workers.
-The dates for the public hearings into this module are yet to be confirmed.

 Module 4 will consider a range of issues relating to the development of Covid-19 vaccines and the implementation of the vaccine roll-out, as well as, issues relating to treatment of Covid-19 through both existing and new medications.
-The dates for the public hearings into this module are yet to be confirmed.
+The preliminary hearing took place in London on Wednesday 22nd May 2024.

 Module 5 will assess the robustness and effectiveness of procurement processes, the adequacy of the items obtained (including their specification, quality and volume) and the effectiveness of their distribution to the end-user.
 It will also consider the UK-wide procurement of lateral flow tests and PCR tests.